mhweber/AWRA_GIS_R_Workshop/_posts/2018-04-22-05-Spatial-Data-In-R-sf.md

 wsa_plains <- wsa[wsa$ECOWSA9 %in% c("TPL","NPL","SPL"),]
 ```

-Because this dataframe has coordinate information, we can then promotote it to an sf spatial object.
+Because this dataframe has coordinate information, we can then promotote it to an `sf` spatial object.

 ```r
 wsa_plains = st_as_sf(wsa_plains, coords = c("LON_DD", "LAT_DD"), crs = 4269,agr = "constant")
 str(wsa_plains)
 ```

-Note that this is now still a dataframe but with an additional geometry column. `sf` objects are still a data frame, but have an additional list-column for geometry - it can
+Note that this is now still a dataframe but with an additional geometry column. `sf` objects are still a data frame, but have an additional list-column for geometry.

 What is different about an `sf` dataframe, and what is code below doing?